Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 #### Redirecting HTTP visitors to HTTPS

-To enhance security, some content, such as login pages, can be restricted to the HTTPS protocol.
+To enhance security, certain content, such as login pages, can be restricted to the HTTPS protocol.
 Some sites even choose to systematically redirect all visits to the HTTPS version.
 By default, the HTTP and HTTPS protocols use different ports (80 and 443 respectively), so the classic solution is to place the redirection rules directly in the *vhost* dedicated to HTTP.

-When a request goes through a service like the OVHcloud Load Balancer, it handles the reception of HTTP traffic, the decryption of HTTPS traffic and forwards both types of traffic to your servers.
-Depending on your server configuration, all traffic will be propagated in HTTP or HTTPS, without distinction of the incoming protocol on the Load Balancer.
+When a request passes through a service such as the OVHcloud Load Balancer, it handles the reception of HTTP traffic, the decryption of HTTPS traffic and forwards both types of traffic to your servers.
+Depending on the configuration of your servers, all traffic will be propagated in HTTP or HTTPS, without distinction of the incoming protocol on the Load Balancer.
 Your server can no longer differentiate the two, as both arrive at the same point.
-This process is called **"SSL Termination"**.
+This process is called **"SSL Termination".**

 This is why the OVHcloud Load Balancer service automatically adds a header `X-Forwarded-Proto` which indicates the name of the original protocol, either "http" or "https".

-Like `X-Forwarded-For`, this header can be forged by a malicious visitor to make an insecure request appear to come from your OVHcloud Load Balancer service, in HTTPS.
+Like `X-Forwarded-For`, this header can be forged by a malicious visitor to make an unsecured request appear to come from your OVHcloud Load Balancer service, in HTTPS.
 It is crucial to trust this header only if it is proven to come from your OVHcloud Load Balancer service.

 #### Apache